jcmurray/MQTT-S/README.md

 MQTT-S
 ======
-  MQTT-S Client over XBee  (running on linux and Arduino)
+  MQTT-S Client over XBee  (running on linux)
+  Compiling for Arduino has some trouble. this will be fixed soon.

 Supported functions